Agent-Centric Relation Graph for Object Visual Navigation: Experiment

 \subsection{Comparison with Related Arts}

-{\bf Quantitative Results. } We demonstrate the results of the proposed method and 9 comparison methods in \cref{font-table}.
-Compared with the existing algorithms, our model increases the success rate to $76.5\%$ and achieves competitive results on SPL.
-These experimental results indicate that our model achieves better visual representations, thus obviously increasing the effectiveness of navigation.
+{\bf Quantitative Results. } We demonstrate the results of the proposed method and 8 comparison methods in \cref{font-table}.
+Compared with the existing algorithms, our model increases the SR to $77.6\%$ and achieves competitive results on SPL.
+Furthermore, we also introduce the TPN module to improve our navigation policy.
+The result proves that ACRG+TPN achieves the optimal model effect regardless of SR or SPL.
+These experimental results denote that our model achieves better visual representation, thus obviously increasing the effectiveness and efficiency of navigation.

-As shown in \cref{font-table}, our method outperforms SP and SAVN by a large margin in terms of success rate and SPL.
+As shown in \cref{font-table}, our method outperforms SP and SAVN.
 SP aims to employ category relationships and uses external knowledge to encode category relationships.
-Different from SP, our method encodes two types of relationships, \textit{i.e.}, the relationship among objects and the relationship between the agent and the target.
-The results show that the relationships built by our method are effective and reasonable.
-SAVN introduces meta-reinforcement learning, utilizes word embedding as the target indicator, and directly connects features from various modalities to generate visual representations.
-Different from SAVN, our method utilizes the agent-centric relationship graph representation, enabling the agent to perceive the scene more accurately.
+Different from SP that utilizes external knowledge data, ACRG only relies on visual observation to establish graph relationships.
+The comparison of experimental results also reflects that our graph relationship based on visual inputs has a better SR and SPL in navigation.
+SAVN introduces meta-reinforcement learning, utilizes word embedding as the target indicator, and directly connects features from various modalities to generate visual representation.
+Unlike SAVN, our method utilizes the agent-centric relationship graph representation, making the agent perceive the scene accurately and outperform SAVN by a large margin in terms of SR and SPL.

 Although the ORG model also attempts to build relationships among objects, our method has better navigation performance on both metrics.
-ORG directly utilizes the detection results as the features of the graph nodes and only considers perceiving the objects by building \textit{the relationship among objects} in the environments.
-However, ORG ignores \textit{the relationship between the agent and the target}.
-Different from ORG, our method considers the two relationships when perceiving the environment.
+ORG directly utilizes the detection results as the feature of the graph nodes and only considers perceiving the objects by building the relationship among objects in the environments.
+However, ORG ignores the distance relationship between the agent and the target and does not specifically analyze the association relationships in different directions.
+Unlike ORG, our method considers the two relationships when perceiving the environment.
 The comparison results of ORG and our method clearly show that the relationships built by ACRG are more robust.
+Compared with ORG+DETR, better detection features can improve the effect of ORG.
+However, using the same object detection model DETR, the navigation performance of ORG is still not as good as VTNet, and our ACRG also outperforms ORG by a large margin in terms of SR and SPL.